-- 14. Pursuant to section 50 of the Act, the Director-General of Licensing ("the Director-General") must refer inter alia applications under section 32A of the Act to the Commission.
-Therefore this application must be heard and determined by this Commission.
-The application was referred to the Commission on 31 May 2018. - 15.
+- 18. Pursuant to section 50 of the Act, the Director-General of Licensing ("the Director-General") must refer, inter alia, applications under section 32A of the Act to the Commission.
+Therefore this application must be heard and determined by this Commission. - 19.
 Pursuant to section 53 of the Act, the Chairperson of the Commission must fix the time and place for hearing and give notice to the relevant parties not less than 7 days before the hearing date.
-Due to the late lodgement of this application, the Commission exercised its discretion under section 127 of the Act to abridge time and a hearing was fixed for 9.00am on 5 June 2018.
-Notice was given to the applicant on 1 June 2018.

-- 16. Pursuant to section 53 of the Act; the Commission is not bound by the rules of evidence and may inform itself in the manner it considers appropriate and conduct the hearing, or part of the hearing, by use of telephone or online facilities.
+This application was not referred to the Commission until 22 June 2018.
+Coincidentally the Commission was hearing another application on that date and due to the limited nature of the application, the fact there were no objections and one of the sought after dates was imminent, the Commission exercised its discretion under section 127 of the Act to abridge time and the hearing was conducted on the same date as the referral. - 20.
+Pursuant to section 53 of the Act; the Commission is not bound by the rules of evidence and may inform itself in the manner it considers appropriate and conduct the hearing, or part of the hearing, by use of telephone or online facilities.
 A hearing must also be conducted in public unless the Commission considers that a public hearing is likely to cause undue hardship to a person.
-No such submission has been made to this Commission and there is no evidence to suggest any such hardship. - 17.
-The public hearing commenced shortly after 9.00am on 5 June 2018.
-Mr Cameron Miller appeared by way of pre-arranged phone link before the Commission.
-There was no representative on behalf of the Director-General of Licensing however none was requested by the Commission, nor was their assistance necessary for the hearing on this occasion.
+No such submission has been made to this Commission and there is no evidence to suggest any such hardship. - 21.
+The public hearing commenced at about 9.40 am on 22 June 2018.
+Although occurring in a public forum there were no appearances due to the abridgement of time by the Commission.